Rowan Class 2025 - 2026

 In computing we continue to focus on e-safety, using technology safely and keeping personal information private as well as coding, learning directional vocabulary and symbols.

-In our creative subjects we will be exploring spirals to supporting ealry print making.
-Finally, we will enjoy developing music appreciation coupled with sound patterns through the theme of fairytales.
+In our creative subjects we will be inpsired by the Flore and Fauna around us, linking closely to our science lessons.
+We will also be exploring the fantastic work of Eric Carle, another one our our fantatsic spotlight authors.
+Finally, we will enjoy developing music appreciation coupled with sound patterns through the theme of under the sea.

-Please note, PE continues to be on Thursdays and Wesdnesdays.
+Please note, PE continues to be on Tuesday's and Wednesday .
 Please make sure that your child's PE kit is in school so that they have the correct kit to get changed into.

 Homework